Nikok97/Playwright-based-Crawler-Product-Analyzer/README.md

 A **synchronous web crawler** built with Playwright, designed to fetch e-commerce search result pages, store them locally as HTML, and extract structured product information into a SQLite database.

-**Note:** in this version of the program, the code is designed to fetch Amazon's search results webpages.

 ---

 ## Features